How Does Exercise Lower Blood Pressure?

 What Type of Exercise Is Best for Lowering Blood Pressure?

 To lower blood pressure, you want to opt for heart-healthy cardiovascular exercise.
-Cardio or aerobic exercise is any exercise that increases your heart rate up to 80 percent of your heart rate max (HRM).
-Anything beyond this heart rate is considered anaerobic exercise which focuses more on muscle strength and endurance.
+Cardio or aerobic exercise is any exercise that increases your heart rate up to 80 percent of your maximum heart rate (HRmax).
+Anything beyond this heart rate is considered anaerobic exercise, which focuses more on muscle strength and endurance.
 Due to its intensity, it can force your heart to work too hard.
-If you have prehypertension or hypertension, it’s best to avoid this.
+If you have prehypertension or hypertension, it's best to avoid this.
 Instead, try out these types of physical activity:

 How Much Exercise Should You Do to Lower Blood Pressure?